jostosh/jostosh.github.io/content/blog/spn01/index.md

 Where $[\Phi]$ is the network polynomial obtained from $\Phi$ after normalizing the weights for each sum.

-**From hereon, assume that our SPNs are normalized, so that the SPN computes a _'normalized'_ probability distribution.** Otherwise, all of our inferences would require about twice as many computations.
+**From here on, assume that our SPNs are normalized, so that the SPN computes a _'normalized'_ probability distribution.** Otherwise, all of our inferences would require about twice as many computations.
 If you want to understand why, it's best to consult ([Poon and Domingos, 2011](https://arxiv.org/abs/1202.3732)).

 Clearly, the SPN in Figure 2 is a bit more sophisticated than the one in Figure 1.
 First of all, it is multi-layered.
 The first layer on top of the leaves consists of products of which the children have pairwise disjoint scopes (requirement 3).
 The scopes of the 4 products are identical (namely $\{\boldsymbol X_1, \boldsymbol X_2\}$).
 Consequently, we can combine those probabilities with a sum node at the top of the SPN (the root).
 To compute the probability of a particular assignment of indicators, we replace the indicators that are included with one and those that are excluded with zero: